Vanessa Redgrave: Film and television

 In 2008, Redgrave appeared as a narrator in an Arts Alliance production, id – Identity of the Soul.
 In 2009, Redgrave starred in the BBC remake of The Day of the Triffids, with her daughter Joely.
 In the midst of losing her daughter, Natasha Richardson, Redgrave signed on to play Eleanor of Aquitaine in Ridley Scott's version of Robin Hood (2010), which began filming shortly after Natasha's death.
 Redgrave later withdrew from the film for personal reasons.
 The part was given to her Evening co-star Eileen Atkins.
 She was next seen in Letters to Juliet opposite her husband Franco Nero.

 She had small roles in Eva (2009), a Romanian drama film that premiered at the 2010 Cannes Film Festival, as well as in Julian Schnabel's Palestinian drama Miral (2010), which was screened at the 67th Venice International Film Festival.
 She voiced the character of Winnie the Giant Tortoise in the environmental animated film Animals United (also 2010), and played a supporting role in the Bosnia-set political drama, The Whistleblower (2010), which premiered at the Toronto International Film Festival.
 Redgrave also narrated Patrick Keiller's semi-fictional documentary, Robinson in Ruins (2010).
 Since 2012, Redgrave has narrated voiceovers that are featured at the beginning and end of episodes of the BBC series Call The Midwife.

 She also played leading roles in two historical films: Shakespeare's Coriolanus (which marked actor Ralph Fiennes' directorial debut), in which she plays Volumnia; and Roland Emmerich's Anonymous (both 2011), as Queen Elizabeth I.

 Subsequently, she starred with Terence Stamp and Gemma Arterton in the British comedy-drama Song for Marion (US: Unfinished Song, 2012) and with Forest Whitaker in The Butler (2013), directed by Lee Daniels.
 She also appeared with Steve Carell and Channing Tatum in the drama Foxcatcher (2014).

 In 2017, at the age of 80, Redgrave made her directorial debut with the feature documentary Sea Sorrow, which covers the plight of child migrants in the Calais refugee camps and the broader European migrant crisis.
 It premiered at the 2017 Cannes Film Festival.
-Critics praised the documentary's message but criticised the structure for a "scattershot lack of focus" and the "ungainliness of its production values."
+Critics praised the documentary's message but criticised the structure for a "scattershot lack of focus" and the "ungainliness of its production values".

 In June 2024, principal photography was completed on The Estate, a feature drama, executive produced by Redgrave, her husband Franco Nero, and son Carlo Gabriel Nero.
 The film is written and directed by her son, and stars Redgrave and Franco Nero.
 The Estate will premiere in November, 2025 at the 43rd Torino Film Festival, where Redgrave will be presented with a Lifetime Achievement Award.

+In September 2026, Redgrave joined the voice cast of the upcoming animated film The Turning Door.